dayseanm04/computer-security/host-and-application-security/02-web-browser-security-hardening/02-Microsoft-Edge-Security-Hardening/01-Passwords-and-Autofill.md

 4. Enable **Autofill save passwords and passkeys**.
 5. Enable **Prompt for the device sign-in options before viewing or filling website password**.
 Enter your username and password when prompted.
 And choose **Always ask permission**, this will ask you for username and password before its autofill.

+---

+# Password Data Management

+Microsoft Edge also provides the option to delete stored credentials.

+1. In microsoft password manager or go to **edge://settings/autofill/passwords**